vinayhegde105/vinay-hegde.co.in/README.md

 ---
 ## Description
-This is a HTML based static website for my own domain "[yousafkhamza.tech](https://yousafkhamza.tech) (Domain purchased from Hostinger)" and that the domain which I had hosted on github pages (like a server) for free.
+This is a HTML based static website for my own domain "[https://vinay-hegde.co.in/](Domain purchased from GoDaddy)" and that the domain which I had hosted on github pages (like a server) for free.

 ----
 ## Feature